tsaad-dev/drafts/te-types/draft-ietf-teas-yang-te-types.md

 # Security Considerations

-This document defines common TE type definitions (i.e., typedef, identity and grouping statements) using the YANG data modeling language.
-The definitions themselves have no security or privacy impact on the Internet, but the usage of these definitions in concrete YANG modules might have.
+The YANG module specified in this document defines a schema for data that is designed to be accessed via network management protocols such as NETCONF
+{{RFC6241}} or RESTCONF {{!RFC8040}}.
+The lowest NETCONF layer is the secure transport layer, and the mandatory-to-implement secure transport is Secure Shell (SSH) {{!RFC6242}}.
+The lowest RESTCONF layer is HTTPS, and the mandatory-to-implement secure transport is TLS {{!RFC8446}}.

+The Network Configuration Access Control Model (NACM) {{!RFC8341}} provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

+The YANG module in this document defines common TE type definitions (i.e., typedef, identity and grouping statements) in YANG data modeling language to be imported and used by other TE modules.
+When imported and used, the resultant schema will have data nodes that can be writable, or readable.
+The access to such data nodes may be considered sensitive or vulnerable in some network environments.
+Write operations (e.g., edit-config) to these data nodes without proper protection can have a negative effect on network operations.

 The security considerations spelled out in the YANG 1.1 specification
 {{RFC7950}} apply for this document as well.